-- Pass without condition If the student satisfactorily completes the written Dissertation Research Proposal, they will earn a P (Pass) in DHS 800 Dissertation I and be permitted to register for DHS 801 Dissertation II. - Conditional pass If a conditional pass is received for the written Dissertation Research Proposal, the student will have up to three weeks to rewrite the proposal incorporating the Committee's feedback.
-If the revision is accepted, the student will earn a pass without condition and be permitted to register for DHS 801. - o If the student receives a conditional pass on the revision, the student must petition the College for permission to re-enroll in DHS 800.
+- Pass without condition If the student satisfactorily completes the written Dissertation Research Proposal, they will earn a P (Pass) in DHS 800 Dissertation I and can move on to DHS 801 Dissertation II. - Conditional pass If a conditional pass is received for the written Dissertation Research Proposal, the student will have the opportunity to rewrite the proposal incorporating the Committee's feedback.
+If the revision is accepted, the student will earn a pass without condition and can move on to DHS 801. - If the student receives a conditional pass on the revision, the student must petition the College for permission to re-enroll in DHS 800.
 In order to advance to the next phase, the student must earn a pass without condition.
 A conditional pass or failed determination is grounds for dismissal from the program. - Failed If the student receives a failed determination on the written Dissertation Research Proposal, the student will be placed on academic probation and must petition the College for permission to re-enroll in DHS 800.
 After repeating DHS 800, the student must earn a pass without condition in order to advance to the next phase.
-A second conditional pass or failed determination is grounds for dismissal from the program. - A student who receives a failed determination on the written Dissertation Research Proposal will have a maximum of six months to successfully remediate the proposal and petition the College for permission to be reinstated to the program.
+A second conditional pass or failed determination is grounds for dismissal from the program.

+• A student who receives a failed determination on the written Dissertation Research Proposal will have a maximum of six months to successfully remediate the proposal and petition the College for permission to be reinstated to the program.
 Failure to successfully complete the Dissertation Research Proposal is grounds for dismissal from the program.